 The Adirondacks boast a bouquet of awesome fall colors and hiking trails to warm the legs on a chilled day.
 There are dozens of trails with panoramic views and varying levels of difficulty so there’s something for everyone.
 It’s also a great spot to camp out – with a ton of cool campgrounds and secluded places along the river or beside lakes.
 We camped just north of picturesque Lake George in an off-the-grid campsite via Hipcamp, set up after dark and awoke to find ourselves in a den by a river glowing with yellow leaves.

 Visiting an Apple Orchard

 I don’t think there’s anything more classically American than visiting an apple orchard in fall.
 Not only can you wander the rows of trees and pick bushels of apples, but there’s cider tastings and delicious sweet treats to indulge in.
-When we arrived at Hicks Apple Orchard the red wooden barn was a haze of apple cider donut smells and people sprawled out in the afternoon sun playing corn hole and savouring wood fire pizza.
+When we arrived at Hicks Apple Orchard as part of our weekend trip in upstate New York, the red wooden barn was a haze of apple cider donut smells and people sprawled out in the afternoon sun playing corn hole and savouring wood fire pizza.

 Camping on a farm in Vermont

 Saturday night we found another place through Hipcamp on a family farm almost right on the state border near Granville.
 We were greeted with dogs, alpacas, pigs, chickens and the friendliest family.
 They even mowed us a spot on a hilltop at sunset to set up a campfire and gave us a dozen fresh eggs for breakfast.